mcp-integrated-search-server

 • description (optional): Issue description

-• tracker_id (optional): Tracker ID (Bug, Feature, etc.)
+• tracker_id (optional): Tracker ID or name (partial match allowed)

-• status_id (optional): Initial status ID
+• status_id (optional): Status ID or name (partial match allowed)

-• priority_id (optional): Priority ID
+• priority_id (optional): Priority ID or name (partial match allowed)

 • assigned_to_id (optional): User ID to assign the issue to